AWS Guardrails

 Amazon Bedrock (Generative AI)

-Bedrock works in both standard allowed regions (us-east-1 and us-west-2).
-An additional SCP exception allows Bedrock API calls in us-east-2 (Ohio) for models that are not available in the standard regions.
-All other services remain blocked in us-east-2.
+An additional SCP exception allows programmatic-only Bedrock access in two otherwise-blocked regions — us-east-2 (Ohio) and us-west-1 (N. California) — for models that are not offered in the standard regions.
+In these two regions:

 What You Can and Cannot Do